Domestic Violence Attorney for Restraining Orders in New Jersey

 “[A] person is guilty of a crime of the fourth degree if that person purposely or knowingly violates any provision in an order entered under the provisions of the [PDVA] or an order entered under the provisions of a substantially similar statute under the laws of another state . . . when the conduct which constitutes the violation could also constitute a crime or a disorderly persons offense. . . .
 In all other cases a person is guilty of a disorderly persons offense if that person purposely or knowingly violates an order entered under the provisions of the [PDVA or] a substantially similar statute.”

 In New Jersey, fourth degree indictable offenses carry penalties of up to 18 months of imprisonment and a $10,000 fine.
 If your violation is charged as a disorderly persons offense, you can face up to six months of jail time and a $1,000 fine.
 In either case, due to the potential for severe criminal and non-criminal consequences, it is critical that you seek representation from an experienced domestic violence lawyer immediately.

-Speak With a Hackensack Domestic Violence Attorney for Free
+Speak With a New Jersey Domestic Violence Attorney for Free

-If you are facing a domestic violence restraining order, Hackensack domestic violence attorney Scott Gorman can help.
+If you are facing a domestic violence restraining order, domestic violence attorney Scott Gorman can help.
 Scott is an aggressive criminal defense lawyer who has represented hundreds of clients throughout New Jersey at our Essex County and Morristown office locations.
 To schedule a free and confidential consultation at The Gorman Law Firm, please call (201) 489-9199 or contact us online now.